Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "all_awardings","unknown object",""
    "awarders","unknown array",""
    "media_only","boolean",""
-   "link_flair_template_id?","string","The link flair UUID.

-   This attribute is not available if the post was removed or deleted."
    "can_gild","boolean",""
    "spoiler","boolean","Whether the post is marked as a spoiler."
    "locked","boolean","Whether the post has been locked. https://www.reddit.com/r/modnews/comments/3qguqv/moderators_lock_a_post/"
-   "author_flair_text","string?",""
    "visited","boolean",""
    "removed_by","string?","The name of the redditor who removed this post. `null` if not removed or the current user is not a moderator of the subreddit."
    "num_reports","unknown?",""